ACGC Guidance Related to Compliance with the ACGC Standards in the Time of COVID-19 (As of June 14, 2021):

 - expected protocols for hygiene, PPE use, and community behavior.

-4. Confidentially identify those students and/or faculty at high risk and develop appropriate learning interventions as necessary.
+- Confidentially identify those students and/or faculty who risk factors that put them at high risk for COVID19 infection and develop appropriate learning interventions as necessary.

 A2.6 Fieldwork Supervisors